Hiking Time Calculator

 No elevation data in the file

-If the GPX does not contain elevation data, the tool uses a 5% gradient estimate — a conservative average applied across the route distance.
+If the GPX does not contain elevation data, choose Route character — Flat, Typical, or Alpine — to estimate climb from distance.
+Typical (mild ~5% incline) is the default.
 For accurate results, use a GPX file that includes elevation (most exports from AllTrails, Gaia GPS, Garmin Connect, and Komoot include it).

 No account required